 Southville BS Information Technology alumna, Joy Lingaya, was in search of a good school that would simply help her finish a four-year course so she could work; no program choice in particular, just her little dream to help her family.
-She made it to the list of topnotch scholars for the institution’s IT program and from there, her journey began.
-She typically worked by day and studied at night and spent years of graceful shifts introduced to many fields that all contributed to her growth as a person and a young professional.
-As part of her responsibilities turned into training, she rendered services at several offices in Southville that taught her a variety of skills and exposed her to a wide network of diverse individuals.
+She made it to the list of topnotch scholars for the BS Information Technology program and from there, her journey began.
+She typically worked by day and studied at night, and spent years of graceful shifts introduced to many fields that all contributed to her growth as a person and a young professional.
+As part of her responsibilities, she rendered services at several offices in Southville that taught her a variety of skills and exposed her to a wide network of diverse individuals.
 Southville instilled in her the ability to adapt when necessary – because life is ever-changing.

-After graduating from Southville, it seemed like she had always been meant to do something different, Lingaya has kept bouncing back to doing things that are unfamiliar and varying, nevertheless something she never thought she would be proud of doing.
+After she graduated from Southville, it seemed like she had always been meant to do something different, Lingaya has kept bouncing back to doing things that are unfamiliar and varying, nevertheless, something she never thought she would be proud of doing.
 Must it be her calling?
 Currently working as an HR Officer at the Office of the Vice President of the Philippines (OVP), her Southville-earned various skills have landed her a fine position in one of the country’s prestigious industries; a job totally different from the nature of an IT professional.
-Prior to it, she was formerly part of the Media Affairs at the same office.
-The sector itself still has Lingaya changing scopes at intervals requiring the ability to adapt and adopt.
+She was formerly part of the Media Affairs at the same office.
+The sector itself still has Lingaya changing scopes at intervals, able to adapt and adopt.

-At present, the event of the COVID-19 has brought new changes and challenges in her routine, an entirely different environment once again.
+At present, the event of the COVID-19 brings new changes and challenges in her routine – an entirely different environment once again.
 Lingaya, from being a scholar to a student assistant to an IT major to Media and HR Officer — now a FRONTLINER. “ I am part of the free shuttle service, a team leader for the call center management for dormitories, and a member of the Inventory Management Team for relief assistance representing the OVP,” shared Lingaya in an interview.
 Her responsibilities include sanitation, crowd management, contact tracing, and charity work.
-The 28-year-old has already gone so far at a young age juggling tough roles and myriad expertise.
+The 28-year-old has already gone far and wide and in the work field at a young age juggling tough roles.
 “I never imagined myself working in the government office.
 What inspires me to continue in this field is when I see those leaders who dedicate their lives to serving the public.”
-Life indeed is a fair play of options that can never be settled by a permanent choice.
-But it’s not that Lingaya never had a choice, instead, she chose to always brave the unknown.
-Having gone to Southville that developed her inclination to a set of skills, she has exemplified what it’s like to really become a versatile mover of society, her alma mater’s creed.
+Lingaya believes that life is a fair play of options for growth.
+It’s not that Lingaya never had a choice, instead, she chose to always brave the unknown.
+Having gone to Southville which developed her inclination to a set of skills, she has exemplified what it’s like to really become a versatile mover of society, her alma mater’s creed.